apgeorg/Advanced-Lane-Finding/writeup/writeup.md

 #### 4. Finding lane lines

 I first calculate a histogram along all the columns in the lower half of the image.
+Further, I determine the two peaks of the histogram.

 ![alt text][image5]